rudijs/meanr-full-stack/docs/installation.md

     npm install -g grunt-cli bower

-Clone the git repository
+Clone the git repository and cd into it

     git clone git@github.com:rudijs/meanr-full-stack.git

-Switch to the `develop` branch (basically we never work on master)

     cd meanr-full-stack/
-    git checkout develop

 Install Git Flow - this not essential or required, using Git Flow is recommended

     git flow init

 Choose all the defaults when prompted above

+If you don't install `git flow` checkout the `develop` branch

+    git checkout develop

 ## Application initialization